trmeade/to-do-react-app/README.md

 - About
   - This view shows a page that has information regarding the application and its current version.
 - Contact
-  - Provides a contact form to request information from the application creator.
+  - Provides a contact form to submit a message to the application creator.
 When the submit button is clicked, the form data is submitted to a Formspree.io account.
+A simple modal dialog will display the result of the submission, success or failure, will be displayed.

 ## Implementation and Usage